HuangQiang/SAH/README.md

 ### Dataset Details

-We use five real-world recommendation datasets in our experiments for perfroming R*k*MIPS, i.e., **Amazon-Auto**, **Amazon-CDs**, **MovieLens**, **Music100**, and **Netflix**.
+We use five real-world recommendation datasets in our experiments for performing R*k*MIPS, i.e., **Amazon-Auto**, **Amazon-CDs**, **MovieLens**, **Music100**, and **Netflix**.
 For the datasets Amazon-Auto, Amazon-CDs, MovieLens, and Netflix, we first retrieve their sparse user-item rating matrix $R$, where $R(i,j)$ is the rating of user $i$ for item $j$.
 Then, we set up the latent dimensionality $d=100$ and apply the [Non-Negative Matrix Factorization (NMF)](https://pytorch-nmf.readthedocs.io/en/stable/) on $R$ to obtain their latent user and item matrices.
 For the dataset [Music100](https://github.com/stanis-morozov/ip-nsw), as the authors only provided a single dense matrix (not rating matrix), we use it as both user and item matrices.
-Finally, for each dataset, we randomly select 100 item vectors from the item matrix and use them as the query set.
-The details of datasets are depicted in the following table.
+Finally, we randomly select 100 item vectors from the item matrix for each dataset and use them as the query set.
+The details of the datasets are depicted in the following table.

 | Datasets    | # Items     | # Users   | # Queries | # Dim | Itemset Size | Userset Size |
 | ----------- | ----------- | --------- | --------- | ----- | ------------ | ------------ |